amitbansal26/gce-openshifter/README.md

-# Create GCP Vm & install OpenShift
+# Create GCP VMs & install OpenShift

 In order to create some RHEL or CentOS Vms on Google Cloud Platform and to install OpenShift OCP, it is required to create a [GCP account](https://console.cloud.google.com/freetrial), next to create a Project which forms the basis for creating, enabling, and using all Cloud Platform services including managing APIs, enabling billing, adding and removing collaborators, and managing permissions for Cloud Platform resources.

-This document describes, the Google SDK - gcloud client how the project can be created, as the service account which is required to communicate from your machine with the cloud platform in order to manage the required resources; VMs, APIs, Networks, Firewall rules, ...
+This document describes, using the Google SDK - gcloud client, how such a project can be created, as the service account& keys (OAuth2) which is required to communicate from your machine with the cloud platform in order to manage the required resources; VMs, APIs, Networks, Firewall rules, ...

+The document how you can achieve this goal using bash shell script or manual instructions executed from a terminal.

 * Install Google Cloud SDK